gohugoio/hugo/content/content-management/menus.md

 ## Rendering Menus

-See [Menu Templates](/templates/menu-templates/) for more information on how to render your site menus to your deployable Hugo website.
+See [Menu Templates](/templates/menu-templates/) for information on how to render your site menus.